Lead Generation Glossary: 100 Terms You Ought To Know

 According to the principle of scarcity, people value a product or service more if you tell them they are missing out on a huge opportunity.
 Presumably, this FOMO forces people to buy stuff impulsively.
 For example, a coupon code that expires within a few hours will have a greater appeal than one which can be used over the next 2 years.

-Search Engine Optimization is a means of improving a website’s visibility on search engine results.
+Next up in the lead generation glossary is Search Engine Optimization – a means of improving a website’s visibility on search engine results.

 #83 Social media: